Business Asset Disposal Relief (BADR) Explained

 There are several qualifying gains which can benefit from BADR.
 These include gains arising on disposals by individuals of:

-- Personal assets used by a trading company.
-The individual must have owned the asset(s) for at least three years prior to the date of disposal;
+• The individual must have owned the asset(s) for at least three years prior to the date of disposal.

-- Shares of a trading company or holding company of a trading group.
-The seller of the shares must have been an officer or employee of the company for at least two years prior to the disposal and they must hold at least 5% of the ordinary share capital of the company;
+• The seller must have been an officer or employee of the company for at least two years prior to the disposal.

 When to claim